RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 * Low pass - 6, 12 and 18 dB-per-octave slopes.
 * High pass - 12, 18 and 24 dB-per-octave slopes.

-I found myself mildly disappointed with the Basic Filters because I often wanted a shallower slope.
+I found myself mildly disappointed with the Basic Filters because I often wanted a shallower or steeper slope.
 I needed a steeper slope sometimes and that broke my "channel strip workflow".
 I had to use a different product any time I needed a gentler or more aggressive filter between stages, and that meant putting the secondary product between two instances of InfiniStrip or not using InfiniStrip at all.

 I like to use high-pass filters with some resonance.
 Take away some of the low end, but add a bump just at the cutoff to compensate for the reduction in lower frequencies.
 I use a similar "trick" on guitars, bass and saw synths with low-passes.
 Basic Filters (and [Pro Filters](#pro-filters)) do not have a bump or resonance.